hackdaymanifesto/site/index.markdown

 ### Don't make people feel unwelcome

 Avoid sexism and other discriminatory language or attitudes.
-Don't make assumptions about your attendees in anything other than their abilities.
+Don't make any assumptions about your attendees.
 Get someone who is demographically very different from you to check your marketing material through to see if it makes sense to someone who doesn't share your background.

 ### Do not charge attendees